top of page

 Written & produced by Clare Norburn

-Music composed & arranged by Steve Edis
+Music composed & arranged by Steven Edis

-Costume Designer Madeleine Edis
+Costume Designer, Madeleine Edis

-Lighting Designer Natalie Rowland
+Lighting Designer, Natalie Rowland

 THANKS TO OUR FUNDERS